djsmith-90/blogdown-website/content/experience.md

 ## Teaching

- - Co-developed and co-lead the Stata Unit for MSc Epidemiology programme at University of Bristol (present)
+ - Co-developed and co-lead the Stata Unit for MSc Epidemiology programme at University of Bristol (current)
  - Personal academic tutor for MSc Epidemiology students at University of Bristol (current)
- - Tutorl for 'Introduction to Stata', 'Advanced Stata' and 'Multiple Imputation for Missing Data' Bristol Medical School short courses (present)
+ - Co-lead the 'Introduction to Stata' Bristol Medical School short courses, and tutor on the 'Advanced Stata' and 'Multiple Imputation for Missing Data' short courses (current)
  - Seminar leader for 'Human Behavioural Ecology' module at UCL (former)
  - Lab assistant for 'Introduction for Biological Anthropology' module at UCL (former)